Glacier-Ice/data-sci-api/docs/docs/EN/resources.md

 However, some crowd-sourcing/self-organizing research groups has managed to form some of the datasets in several places.
 Including the famous [covid-tracking project](https://covidtracking.com/) and [JHU dashboard](http://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html) in the US.

 Here we present some datasets available for research.
 Though many of them are not our best recommendation but are the best in the public space.
 We hope to work under the licence that anyone working with the facilitate of this project agrees to make his/her own data public the time his/her work get published.
+Also, feel free to open issues for adding/make adjustment to data resources.

 ## Data Resources by Regions
 **For each country, we usually have two levels of data.
 The data of province/state level is more abundant**